mahauni/KraftService/README.md

 ### TODO:
  - [ ] Create a display of data
  - [ ] Create a script to make all the Tables and relations for postgres.
- - [ ] Create tests (unit, integration tests) for our entire application.
+ - [ ] Create test (unit, integration test) for our entire application.
- - [ ] Create custom errors and replace it in our codebase.
+ - [ ] Create custom br.com.ese.esgManager.errors and replace it in our codebase.
  - [ ] Create graphs in python to show the results of our data.